vaeth/replacer/README.md

 a specific interpreter in front of the command line (if in doubt try the newest available) if things are not working the way you expect.

+Under windows, it might be necessary to either have the colorama package installed or to enable ANSI color emulation or to disable colors with --colors=none to get readable output.

 For Gentoo, there is an ebuild in the `mv` repository (available by `app-select/eselect-repository` or `app-portage/layman`).